zorp-corp/jock-lang/README.md

     ```sh
     ./jockt exec-all --import-dir ./common/hoon/jib
-    # - or -
-    make release-exec-all
     ```

 12. Run a Jock program with all tests:

     ```sh
     ./jockt test 5 --import-dir ./common/hoon/jib
-    # - or -
-    make test 5
     ```

     These indices are identical to those obtained in the previous step from `/hoon/lib/test-jock.hoon`.